gangyi89/deploy-linode-operator/README.md

 # Deploy Linode Firewall Operator

 This repository provides an easy way to deploy Linode Firewall Operator into a kubernetes cluster.
+The operator contains 2 features:
+1. Cluster Firewall - A dedicated firewall for the cluster.
+Operator listens to cluster events and dynamically add worker nodes to the designated fireweall instance.

-The operator listens to the cluster events and dynamically add worker nodes to the designated firewall instance.
+2. External Firewall - A firewall that is protecting a resource that needs to be accessed by the cluster.
+Operator listens to cluster events and dynamically add worker nodes to the external firewall instance.

+# Version History

+THe following versioning is aligned with the docker [image](https://hub.docker.com/repository/docker/gangyi89/linode-firewall-operator/general) versioning.
+- v1.0.0 - Initial release, contains cluster firewall.
+- v2.0.0 - Add support for external firewall.

 ## Table of Contents
 - [Prerequisites](#prerequisites)